apostrophecms/apostrophe-documentation/HOW_TO_UPDATE_THE_DOCUMENTATION.md

 Now commit the changes, as you would if you had made them manually.

-### 3. Making edits to other docs
+### 3. Making edits to other pages

-@TODO: Update this before merging Vuepress work into `master`.
-Remove other refs to Gitbook

-Right now we're making all edits by hand and committing them to master.
+We make changes to other pages by hand and commit them to master.

-**If you add a new tutorial,** you will need to edit `SUMMARY.md` in the root of the project to add it to the tree structure.
-Otherwise it will not be discoverable in the navigation.
+**If you add a new page,** you will need to edit `docs/.vuepress/config.js` in the root of the project.
+Otherwise it will not appear in the sidebar navigation.

 ### 4. Deploying

+@TODO: TBD - Not gitbook, though.
 After generation or manual edits to the documentation, simply commit the changes to `apostrophe-documentation#master` and check http://docs.apostrophecms.org for the changes.
 Give Gitbook a minute or so to rebuild the site.

 *Note on internal doc links* When creating links in the body of a documentation page that point to another page of documentation, make sure the link is relative and pointing to the `.md` extension.
 After committing, check the gitbook build to make sure it is correctly linking to the gitbook page and not a file in the `apostrophe-documentation` github repo